Malivil/TTT-Randomat-20/README.md

 \
 _randomat_shrink_enabled_ - Default: 1 - Whether this event is enabled.\
 _randomat_shrink_scale_ - Default: 0.5 - The shrinking scale factor.

+## I don't think you realise the gravity of the situation.
+Gravity is changed every few seconds for a short period of time before reverting to normal.
+It goes gack and forth between being lowered and raised each time.
+\
+\
+**ConVars**
+\
+_randomat_gravity_enabled_ - Default: 1 - Whether this event is enabled.\
+_randomat_gravity_timer_ - Default: 30 - How long between changes.\
+_randomat_gravity_duration_ - Default: 3 - How many seconds the change lasts.\
+_randomat_gravity_minimum_ - Default: 70 - The gravity when it is lowered.\
+_randomat_gravity_maximum_ - Default: 2000 - The gravity when it is raised.

 ## I love democracy, I love the republic.
 Allows players to vote to kill someone repeatedly until the event ends